pacs-course/pacs-examples/Examples/CONTENT.md

   on lvalues and rvalues.
   * `Numeric_limits`.
 It uses almost all the facilities provided by `numeric_limits<>`, just to show what they do.
   * `Odr` An example on the one definition rules and also on a dangerous situation if things are not done correctly.
 A bit technical.
+  * `OrderingAndSpaceShip` An example of the ordering relation concepts introduced in C++20.
+It also shows how to use the spaceship operator and defaulted comparison operators.
   * `Polygon`.
 A classic example of *polymorphism*: a hierarchy of polygon classes.
   * `Preprocessor`.
 A simple example that shows what happens if you look at a code after having run the preprocessor.
 Just to show that `#include` does what it says and that `-D` sets a preprocessor variable.
   * `RandomDistribution` An example of use of different random number engines and distribution of the standard library.
 It uses `gnuplot-iostream` to plot histograms on the screen.
 You must have `gnuplot` installed.